alphagov/review-o-matic/README.md

 To create actual users:

-Copy a list of their emails to somewhere on the production box (e.g. /etc/reviewomatic/departmental_users.txt) and then run the rake task
+Copy a list of their emails to somewhere on the production box and then run the rake task

 ```sh
 	$ bundle exec rake db:create_users[/path/to/your/file/of/users]